-Affordability (Range 0 -25 points, or 25% of 100):
+• Affordability (Range 0 - 25 points, or 25% of 100):

-- Description: PBDA will conduct a comparison of all applications to determine proposals for affordable pricing based on 1000/1000 Mbps.
+• Description: PBDA will conduct a comparison of all applications to determine proposals for affordable pricing based on two speed tiers, 100/20 Mbps and 1000/1000 Mbps.
 The price provided by the applicant for this speed shall be inclusive of all equipment, taxes, fees, and charges billed to the customer.
-Applicant defined pricing for 1000/1000 Mbps will be binding for the period of performance. - Should the applicant choose to provide an alternate speed, PBDA will continue to fund the project, if the provided speeds associated with the application define pricing that is not less than 100/20 Mbps and 1000/1000 Mbps, respectively, for the period of performance. - Scoring: 12.5 points will be provisioned for each tier of service and will be evaluated comparatively based on the range of prices received across applications to determined baseline averages.
+Applicant defined pricing for both 100/20 Mbps and 1000/1000 Mbps will be binding for the period of performance.

+Should the applicant choose to provide an alternate speed, PBDA will continue to fund the project, if the provided speeds associated with the application define pricing that is not less than 100/20 Mbps and 1000/1000 Mbps, respectively, for the period of performance.

+Scoring: 12.5 points will be provisioned for each tier of service and will be evaluated comparatively based on the range of prices received across applications to determined baseline averages.
 Additional evaluation may be conducted where competing and/or overlapping applications are received.
 Scoring will be based on the deviation from the average on a sliding scale of zero to 12.5 points for each tier.
 Adherence to the proposed price for the period of performance will be annually adjusted for inflation via the Consumer Price Index (CPI), Philadelphia-Camden-Wilmington.

-Fair Labor Practices (Range 0 -15 points, or 15% of 100):
+• Fair Labor Practices (Range 0-15 points, or 15% of 100):

-- Description: Applicants must describe a series of projects that demonstrate compliance with Federal labor/employment laws via the submission of a project overview template provided by PBDA.
+- O Description: Applicants must describe a series of projects that demonstrate compliance with Federal labor/employment and/or Pennsylvania Department of Labor and Industry Prevailing Wage laws via the submission of a project overview template provided by PBDA.
 Applicants without a record of labor and employment law compliance are permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
 This would be done primarily through the submission of the Worker Protection and Investment Certification Form and Pennsylvania Prevailing Wage Compliance form provided as a template by PBDA.
-Additionally, the provision of a preliminary detailed cost estimate that certifies the inclusion of prevailing wages. - Scoring: Applicants will receive an objective score that ranges from 0-100% of possible points: - 0% will be awarded if the application lacks all three elements - 50% will be awarded to applicants that demonstrate two elements - 100% will be awarded to applicants that demonstrate all three elements
+Additionally, the provision of a preliminary detailed cost estimate that certifies the inclusion of prevailing wages. - Scoring: Applicants will receive an objective score that ranges from 0-100% of possible points: - o 0% will be awarded if the application lacks all three elements - o 50% will be awarded to applicants that demonstrate two elements - o 100% will be awarded to applicants that demonstrate all three elements

-Speed to Deployment (Range 0 or 1 point, or 1% of 100):
+Speed to Deployment - (Range 0 or 1 point, or 1% of 100):

-- Description: All applicants that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband services within the project area in no more than three years after the date on which the sub-grantee receives the sub-grant from PBDA. - Scoring: Applicants will be awarded a full point if they demonstrate a plan to deliver services in no more than three years via Attachment Four - Project Timeline Gantt Chart with Project Milestones, referenced in section 2.4.1.
+- Description: All applicants that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband services within the project area not later than four years after the date on which the sub-grantee receives the sub-grant from PBDA. - Scoring: Scoring: Applicants will be awarded a full point if they demonstrate a plan to deliver services within the period of performance for the project via Attachment #4 - Project Timeline Gantt Chart with Project Milestones, referenced in section 2.4.1.